-This document contains information and guidance to applicants submitting a FULL proposal to Health and Care Research Wales Doctoral Fellowship Award.
+This document contains information and guidance to applicants submitting a FULL proposal to the Health and Care Research Wales Doctoral and Advanced Fellowship Award Scheme.

 It is important that you read these guidance notes fully before starting to complete the application form to ensure that you provide the correct information.